cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 Generator method to iterate over all events (actions, messages) as they are received.
 This will block and wait for an event.
 When this generator exits, the callback function (registered with `register_environment`) should return to end the trial cleanly.
-The generator will exit for various reasons indicating the end of the trial, a loss of communication with the orchestrator, of if the generator is sent "False".
+The generator will exit for various reasons indicating the forced termination of the trial, a loss of communication with the orchestrator, or if the generator is sent "False".

 Parameters: None